-By Julie from West Valley, NV
+By julie from West Valley, NV

 I have learned that when either one of my dogs has this problem, I just pick them up and blow in their nose and they stop right away.
 I think I read that on this site and it seems to do the trick.

-I know a lot of you ThriftyFunFans have Shitzu's.
+I know a lot of you ThriftyFunFans have Shih Tzus.
 We have two.
 One of ours makes this funny noise like he can't breath from time to time.
 We just try to get him to calm down and it eventually goes away.
 Does anybody know why they do that?
 I've heard several theories from allergies, heart problems, etc.